MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 - Memory Access Protections: Each VTL maintains a set of guest physical memory access protections.
 Software running at a particular VTL can only access memory in accordance with these protections.
 - Virtual Processor State: Virtual processors maintain separate per-VTL state.
 For example, each VTL defines a set of a private VP registers.
 Software running at a lower VTL cannot access the higher VTL’s private virtual processor’s register state.
-- Interrupts: Along with a separate processor state, each VTL also has its own interrupt subsystem (local APIC).
+- Interrupts: Along with a separate processor state, each VTL also has its own interrupt subsystem (local APIC on x64, GIC CPU interface on ARM64).
 This allows higher VTLs to process interrupts without risking interference from a lower VTL.
 - Overlay Pages: Certain overlay pages are maintained per-VTL such that higher VTLs have reliable access.
 E.g. there is a separate hypercall overlay page per VTL.

 ## VSM Detection and Status